 In addition to my offerings above, I am a founding member of CASE: California Alternative Sexuality Education, a bureau of talented speakers who present on additional alternative sexuality topics for community audiences.

-MacKenzie is passionate about presenting and sharing information.
-She began her career in public speaking as an adolescent, creating peer education programs around LGB issues for middle and high schoolers in her community.
+MacKenzie is passionate about presenting and sharing information and has twenty years of teaching experience.
+She began her career in public speaking as an adolescent, creating school-based peer education programs around LGB issues for middle and high schoolers in her community.
 She continued to speak on panels covering topics including queerness and spirituality during her college career.
 At Crisis Support Services, MacKenzie not only led training sessions for volunteers and interns on agency programs at Crisis Support Services, but also spoke in the community about teenage depression and suicide.
+She has been a professor at the Wright Institute since 2017.

 MacKenzie consistently gets wonderful feedback from attendees of her workshops and classes: